Architecture of Liverpool: Victorian Gothic houses

-There are several impressive Gothic houses around the city; both the Church of England vicarages and Roman Catholic equivalent presbyteries were often Gothic to match their churches.
+There are several impressive Gothic houses around the city; the Church of England vicarages and Roman Catholic equivalent presbyteries were often Gothic to match their churches.
 The style was also used to design mansions for the wealthy.

-The Vicarage for St Margaret's Church (c.1869), Princes Road, is by George Edmund Street.
-The Vicarage of St Matthew & St James (1873), Rose Lane, Mossley Hill, is almost certainly by the architects of the church Paley and Austin; the Vicarage of St Agnes & St Pancras (1887) is by Richard Norman Shaw.
-The Vicarage of St John the Baptist (1890), Tuebrook, which has some Jacobethan features, was designed by the architect of the church, George Frederick Bodley.
+The vicarage for St Margaret's Church (c.1869), Princes Road, is by George Edmund Street.
+The vicarage of St Matthew & St James (1873), Rose Lane, Mossley Hill, is almost certainly by the architects of the church Paley and Austin; the vicarage of St Agnes & St Pancras (1887) is by Richard Norman Shaw.
+The vicarage of St John the Baptist (1890), Tuebrook, which has some Jacobethan features, was designed by the architect of the church, George Frederick Bodley.

-St. Joseph's Home, Childwall, originally a residential home for Roman Catholics, now a single-family residence, is by Augustus Pugin (1845–47); it was altered by his son E. W. Pugin (1866) who remodelled the garden front.
+St. Joseph's Home, Childwall, originally a residential home for Roman Catholics and now a single-family residence, is by Augustus Pugin (1845–47); it was altered in 1866 by his son E. W. Pugin who remodelled the garden front.
 Also by E.W.
 Pugin is the presbytery (1856–57) of St Vincent de Paul, and he designed the Presbytery of St Oswald's, Old Swan.
 The presbytery (1893) of St Anne's Church, Edge Hill is by Pugin & Pugin.
 The presbytery of St Clare's Arundel Avenue (1890) was designed by Leonard Stokes.
 The Lodge to Crosteth Park in West Derby is probably designed by William Eden Nesfield.

 Harthill Lodge, with its decorative bargeboards, was an entrance to the demolished Hart Hill; now it leads to Calderstones Park.
 The Dell (1850), Beechwood Road South, Aigburth, is a stucco Tudor Gothic villa.
 For the three surviving Gothic-style houses by Alfred Waterhouse, see the section above.
 Broughton Hall (1858–59), by Walter Scott, designed for merchant Gustavus C. Schaube of Hamburg, has notable interiors.
 Holmestead, Mossley Hill was originally built c.
 1845 by A.H.
 Holme but extensively remodelled and extended in 1869–70, probably by Culshaw & Sumners who added the tower; there is a fine Lodge to the house of c.
 1845.
 Cleveley Cottage (1865), on Allerton Road, was designed by Sir George Gilbert Scott for cotton merchant Joseph Leather.
 Quarrybank House and its Lodge (1866–67), designed by Culshaw and Sumners, was built for James Bland, a timber merchant, and is now a school.
 Greenbank Lodge (c.
 1870), on Greenbank Drive, was designed by André and Hornblower.
 Streatlam Tower (1871), 5 Princes Road, was designed by W & G Audsley for wool merchant James Lord Bowes, to house his collection of Japanese art.
 An oddity is The Octagon (1867), Grove Street, built by Dr J.W.
 Hayward; vaguely Gothic, it was built to demonstrate the designer's theories on heating and ventilation.